Second half rally sees Beasties home over Eastwood

 A galvanised Eastwood took their game up a notch and piled forward at every opportunity, sensing hesitation in their opponents play.
 And their pressure told with a fine try right on the buzzer.

-Scrum-half Mike Hand spread the play to the right and the ball found itself in the hands of deceptively explosive full-back John Grant.
+Scrum-half Mike Hand spread the play to the right and the ball found itself in the hands of explosive full-back John Grant.
 The youngster stepped inside two tackles before offloading to Sione Piukala, who cut inside and headed for the line.
-Pulled down just metres short, Piukala recycled the ball into a swarm of team mates who pushed him forward and he somehow emerged from the ensuing melee with a twist and a stretch to touch down in front of the perfectly positioned referee.
+Pulled down just metres short, Piukala was joined by a swarm of team mates who drove him forward, and he somehow emerged from the ensuing melee with a twist and a stretch to touch down in front of the perfectly positioned referee.

-The weather had now turned from a warm bask in the sun to a chilly endurance and the swirling breeze conspired to push Duncan’s attempted conversion wide.
-The game had swung towards the visitors but the halfway break would prove to have an ill-timed effect on the momentum they had built up.
-HT 12-15
+The weather had now turned a warm bask in the sun to a chilly endurance, and the suddenly swirling breeze around Woollahra Oval conspired to push Duncan’s attempted conversion wide.
+The game had swung towards the visitors, but the half-time break would prove to have an ill-timed effect on the momentum they had built up, and their 15-12 lead.

 Easts burst out of the blocks in the second half determined to redress the balance and re-assert their authority.
 It took them all of three minutes.

-In an almost carbon copy of the try before the break, Pat Smith carried the ball a few metres short from where a flood of support arrived to drive them over.
-The pile of bodies cleared slowly to reveal Junior Puroku smiling broadly with the pill successfully pressed to the floor.
+In an almost carbon copy of the try by their opponents before the break, Pat Smith carried the ball a few metres short, from where a flood of support arrived to drive them over.
+The pile of bodies cleared slowly to reveal replacement Junior Puroku smiling broadly with the pill successfully pressed to the floor.

 A clinical conversion from the angle by DeBartolo restored Easts lead and their grip on the match.

 Eastwood clung on with some stout defending but the Beasties were attacking in waves now, and it was only a matter of time before they took the money once more.
-From another line-out win, the ball was gathered in and the rolling maul that ensued gained enough momentum to propel backrower Dan Hopkins over.
+From another lineout win, the ball was gathered in and the rolling maul that ensued gained enough momentum to propel backrower Ben Hopkins over.
 DeBartolo couldn’t match his prior achievement from the same position, and hostilities resumed at 24-15 to the home side.